-- Make an appointment to meet with the Small Local Supplier (SLS) Program Manager or Local Vendor Analyst (unless related to a specific bid) to explore potential business opportunities with PWC. - o Market your business to the SLS Program staff. - Ask about upcoming purchasing opportunities. - Maintain ongoing, periodic contact with the SLS Program Staff Supplier registration via iSupplier - > Register through iSupplier. - o Include in the registration an accurate selection of your products and services.
-Ensure to include proper NAICS codes that relate to your business. - Submit the completed application and attach a copy of your W9 and COI.
+Make an appointment to meet with the Program staff to explore potential business opportunities with PWC.

+- · Market your business to the Program staff. - · Ask about upcoming purchasing opportunities. - \cdot Maintain ongoing, periodic contact with the Program Staff via iSupplier.

+Register through iSupplier.

+- Include in the registration an accurate selection of your products and services.
+Ensure to include proper NAICS codes that relate to your business. - · Submit the completed application and attach a copy of your W9 and COI.
 Along with any brochures, capability statements, or other information that may further describe your business.